 A decal shining was not outstanding with the photograph above three columns, but has attracted attention to the condition of the lighting a little.
 Because there was no shining it on the right side, why will such a thing be?
 I should have cut out a big blank part before attaching large decals.

-The periscopes was painted mixed blue with silver.
+The periscopes were painted mixed blue with silver.
 The Russian tanks seem to have a bad view as so few periscopes.
-Such a part influenced the momentary judgment on the battlefield, and German military would have the advantage.
+Such a part influenced the momentary judgment on the battlefield, and the German military would have the advantage.
 The Soviet Union forces exceeded in number on the background of industrial power.

 I painted the figure’s skin part with Tamiya enamel, but mixed poppy oil of the oil painting because the Tamiya enamel dried early too much.
 I had to wait one week for drying.
 Maybe I mixed too much poppy oil in the enamel paint.
-I need more examination for easy use in the future.
+I need more examinations for easy use in the future.